-Raised beds and trellis: Sleep plant beds with connecting paths allow for easy access to your entire crop.
+Raised garden beds and trellis: Sleep plant beds with connecting paths allow for easy access to your entire crop.
 You can use timber, stone or brick to suit your space.
 Trellising can help to hide or design the views down your vegetable garden.

 Water, water everywhere: Obvious, but make sure you keep on top of watering your plants.
 Especially tomatoes – these are a delicate fruit and irregular watering can cause them to split and rot.

 Get ready for next time: Even when your current crops are over, don’t abandon the ground.
 Fork over the soil and sprinkle with organic fertilizer so the ground is prepped and ready to go for when you’re next planting.

 Feng Shui Landscaping Design Tips